 Conformity of a copy to an original document confirm by your name, signature and date on every page of the copy containing data.

-You can apply for the ID-card by an e-mail, if you hold a valid ID-card.
+You can apply for the ID-card by an e-mail, if You have a possibility to sign the application digitally.

-You can apply for a ID-card and passport together by e-mail, if less than 2 years have passed since applying for the previous passport and capturing fingerprints, and if you hold a valid ID-card.
+You can apply for a ID-card and passport together by e-mail, if less than 2 years have passed since applying for the previous passport and capturing fingerprints, and if You have a possibility to sign the application digitally.

 Sign all documents required for application digitally in one container.
 Digital colour photo (minimum size is 480х600 pixels) and specimen signature must be in .jpg format.